Friday, January 27, 2012

 Supplies:

-3. Pellon 821 Quilter's Grid or any type of one sided iron-on interfacing, thin or light weight.
+- Pellon 821 Quilter's Grid On Point or Pellon 820 Quilter's Grid or any type of one sided iron-on interfacing, thin or light weight.

 is what I used to back the tee shirts, it worked great!